Is Your Personal Injury The Result Of An Animal Attack?

 Your ability to recover in these types of cases often depends on several key legal issues.
 If you or a loved one has been seriously injured by a dog or other vicious animal, you should contact a lawyer who has had experience handling these specific types of cases.
 Isenberg & Hewitt, PC, has extensive experience navigating the laws that govern dog and other vicious animal bite claims, and we are skilled at proving an owner’s liability.

 Contact our firm online if you or a loved one suffered injuries in a dog attack or by another animal.
-You may also call our Atlanta office at 770-901-2666 to schedule your initial consultation.
+You may also call our Sandy Springs office at 770-901-2666 to schedule your initial consultation.
 We are MARTA-accessible.